kwanwan/WorkBetter/OKEsetup.md

 To create and manage clusters in your tenancy, Container Engine must have access to all resources in the tenancy.
 To give Container Engine the necessary access, create a policy for the service as follows:

 - In the Console, click **Identity**, and then click **Policies**.
-A list of the policies in the compartment you're viewing is displayed.
+A list of the policies for the compartment you're viewing will be displayed.

 - Select the tenancy's **root** compartment from the list on the left